JetBrains/guide/site/go/tutorials/bookstore_rest_api/introduction/index.md

 Go has become very popular for web development, particularly for high-performance REST APIs.
 Recently, Gin has become a well-known Go framework for REST APIs.
-Through this guide, we'll concentrate on the development of a web application with Gin.
+Throughout guide, we'll concentrate on the development of a web application with Gin.
 We'll start with a brief introduction.

 ## Go